 - They are usually found in heterosexual men on the coronary sulcus, the glans and inner surface of the prepuce but may appear on the shaft and beyond.
-In homosexual men, they are usually found in the anal canal and, less frequently, in the mouth and genitalia.
+In men who have sex with men, they are usually found in the anal canal and, less frequently, in the mouth and genitalia.
 In women, they are found on the vulva, labia and, much less frequently, on the cervix.

 - Extragenital sites are the lips, mouth, buttocks and fingers.